LoginVSI/PSLoginEnterprise/README.md

 For troubleshooting, please run `$DebugPreference = 'Continue'` to turn on debugging and disable it with `$DebugPreference = 'SilentlyContinue'` when done with the troubleshooting.

 ## Quick Start
-To get started use the commands above to install the PSLoginEnterprise module (Elevated Powershell Window needed for install).
+To get started use the commands above to install the PSLoginEnterprise module (elevated PowerShell window needed for install).

-Next, you will need an API key from your Login Enterprise Appliance (see https://support.loginvsi.com/hc/en-us/articles/360009534760-Public-API)
+Next, you will need an API key from your Login Enterprise Appliance (see https://support.loginvsi.com/hc/en-us/articles/360009534760-Public-API).

-With your API Key in hand, open powershell.
-We will use some variables to set our configuration:
+With your API Key in hand, open PowerShell.
+Import the newly installed PSLoginEnterprise module and use some variables to set our configuration:

 ```powershell
 Import-Module PSLoginEnterprise